Anchihiro-7/lilith-cognitive-architecture/README.md

 This repository contains the modular systems that form the cognitive layer around a base language model:

-- **RECR** : Reverse Engineered Reasoning.
+- **REER** : Reverse Engineered Reasoning.
 Verifies outputs by working backwards from generated responses to check consistency with identity, memory, and factual grounding.